-Dazzling clients and potential clients does not build loyalty; reducing the amount of time, money and effort, aka the work they must do to get their problems solved, does!
+Trying to constantly dazzle clients does not build loyalty; reducing the amount of time, money, and effort, aka the work they must do to get their problems solved, does!

 The truth is we are in a hellish recession/depression and clients aren’t interested in buying circus acts; instead, try to anticipate your client’s future needs: